AA-CubeSat-Team/soci_img/README.md

+## Possibly Asked Questions(PAQ)
+I've received bytes 0x00 0x00 from the IMG system.
+What does this mean?
+> "Not Acknowledged.
+Incomplete Command Error was thrown."
+> This can happen if there was too much delay between sending byte.

 ## Internal States and Diagrams
 Upon power on, the system will toggle the hardware reset and attempt to establish a common baud rate with the uCamIII via the syncCamera() command.